googleinterns/bert-annotator/README.md

 # Bert-Annotator

-A possible improvement for entity selection and classification
+A possible improvement for entity selection and classification.

+**This is not an officially supported Google product.**

 ## General Setup

 First, clone this repository using

 ```sh
 git clone git@github.com:googleinterns/bert-annotator.git